 River Whey Creamery is a dream come true.
 As with most dreams, it started with a small acorn of possibility and a passion for something.
 In this case, truly good food - especially cheese!

 Susan Rigg’s passion grew as she dabbled at cooking while working in the book retail business for 15 years.
 In 2007, she hung up her book selling shoes and took a leap of faith into the professional world of culinary arts by enrolling in the Culinary Institute of America in San Antonio, TX then graduating from CIA - Hyde Park, NY.
 She survived (phew!) and returned to San Antonio, Texas - apron pressed, knives sharpened.

 Susan soon found herself thoroughly entrenched in the burgeoning local food scene.
 So much so that she founded a local slow food chapter, Slow Food South Texas, in which she is still active.

 To learn the nuances of cheese, Susan completed the Cal Poly San Luis Obispo ‘Artisanal Cheese Maker's Short Course’ gaining valuable information about the art and science of cheese making from experts in the field.
-She then spent the better part of a year doing product development on her current cheeses, and she finally finished the new creamery in Schertz which took almost a year to build.
+She then spent the better part of a year doing product development on her current cheeses as well as designing and building the new creamery in Schertz.

 Get on the emailing list to be in the know when we launch!